 Rise Of The Cybermen / The Age Of Steel by Tom MacRae, directed by Graeme Harper

-The TARDIS is hurtled into a parallel universe where Rose discovers that her father, Pete, is still alive.
-A rich man in this reality, Peter Tyler is in business with the wealthy and powerful John Lumic, who is seeking to stave off his approaching demise by any means necessary.
-At the same time, Mickey learns that his counterpart, Ricky, is the leader of a resistance movement trying to prevent Lumic from giving humanity the ultimate upgrade.
-Much to the Doctor's horror, Lumic's plan is one he has seen executed before: the creation of the Cybermen.
+The TARDIS is catapulted into a parallel universe where Rose discovers that her father, Pete, is still alive.
+A successful but childless man in this reality, Peter Tyler is in business with the wealthy and powerful John Lumic, the owner of Cybus Industries, who is seeking to stave off his terminal illness by any means necessary.
+At the same time, Mickey learns that his counterpart, Ricky, is the leader of the Preachers, a resistance movement trying to prevent Lumic from giving humanity the ultimate upgrade.
+Much to the Doctor's horror, Lumic's plan is one which he has seen executed before: the creation of the Cybermen!

-Mickey decides to stay on the parallel Earth to replace Ricky and combat the menace of the Cybermen.
+Mickey decides to stay on the parallel Earth to combat the Cybermen.

 The Idiot's Lantern